ianhussey/OpenSourceIRAP/README.md

 As noted above, one key step in calculating *D*1 scores is excluding participants who produce >10% rts < 300ms.
 The current R script outputs the variable `exclude_based_on_fast_trials` which indicates that a participant should be excluded if `TRUE`.

 - These exclusions must be done by the researcher, and are not automatically done by the script, in order to allow the auto response monkey functions correctly and quickly.
-- Researchers may not be that familiar with this step as it is not produced by Dermot Barnes-Holmes' "IRAP 2010" program and variants.

 #### 2. Interpretation
 In brief, a positive *D*1 score (overall only, not by trial type) indicates an automatic preferences for resopnding in block A over block B. That is for responding to label A (e.g., flowers) and target A (e.g., positive) faster with response option A (e.g., similar) than with response option B (e.g., different).